redmica/redmica_ui_extension/README.md

 ### 1. Make the selection box searchable

 Change the Redmine selection box to searchable.
 Replace Redmine selectbox with [Select2 4.0.12](https://select2.org/).
+This feature is based on the redmine_searchable_selectbox plugin(https://github.com/farend/redmine_searchable_selectbox).

 Demo:
 | Issues filter | New issue |